 What are ancillary benefits?

 When it comes to offering health benefits to your employees, you have many choices.
-While some options are immediately recognizable, such as group health insurance, others can be more difficult to understand.
+While certain options, like group health insurance, are standard, there are other perks you can offer in addition to your plan.

 Why offer ancillary coverage to your employees?

-It's beneficial to offer an ancillary policy to your employees if you want to attract and retain top talent.
-Your organization will be more competitive in the labor market when you provide these additional benefits.
+It's beneficial to offer an ancillary policy to your employees to attract and retain top talent.

 Other potential benefits of ancillary plans include:

-• Reducing the cost of your group health insurance policy if you switch to a high deductible health plan (HDHP)
+- Reducing the cost of your group health insurance policy if you switch to a high deductible health plan (HDHP) and couple it with supplemental coverage

 How to offer ancillary benefits